 - The Bad - Several API endpoints that need to be combined to complete the data view; Can drop data without indication; At times confusing data structures

-4.5 out of 5 is a pretty phenomonal rating in my book.
-I almost gave SuccessFactors a perfect 5 but there's still some missing pieces from the API libraries and we've experienced some dropped data at times that we've had to adapt our integration for.
-Overall all the collection of SF API's is a thing of beauty for one specific reason.
-It is dynamic and can accomodate any of the Meta Data Framework (mdf) custom changes in its stride.
-This makes life incredibly easy when working across multiple different customers and means we can run a single intregration against any customer and accurately retrieve all customizations without even thinking about them.
+4 out of 5 is a pretty phenomenal rating in my book.
+I almost gave SuccessFactors a perfect 5 but there are still some missing pieces from the API libraries and we've experienced some dropped data at times that have required some adaptations in our integration.
+Overall, the collection of SF APIs is a thing of beauty for one specific reason: it is dynamic and can accommodate any of the Meta Data Framework (MDF) custom changes in its stride.
+This makes life incredibly easy when working across multiple different customers and means we can run a single integration against any customer and accurately retrieve all customizations without even thinking about them.
 Compared to Workday where the API is static in definition and only covers the standard objects this facet alone is just awesome.

-This dynamic nature though isn't without it's complexities it does mean you need to build an integration that can interrogate the api and iterate through each of it's customizations but once complete it functions well and can adapt to changing configuration as a result.
+This dynamic nature though isn't without its complexities.
+It does mean you need to build an integration that can interrogate the API and iterate through each of its customizations.
+However, once it is complete it functions well and can adapt to changing configurations as a result.

-Multiple API endpoints also require different integrations to be merged, this is a result of both upgrades in the api's available in the case of the older SuccessFactors API and the OData API as well as providing an API to acquired parts of the platform i.e. Learning from the Plateau acquisition.
-We're actually just happy there now is an API to retrieve learning data as this used to be a huge bug bear when I used to work on the SuccessFactors Workforce Analytics product.
-The only product i know of right now that doesn't have an ability to extract from an API is Recruiting Marketing (RMK) from the jobs2web acquisition, hopefully this changes in the future.
+Multiple API endpoints also require different integrations to be merged.
+This is a result of both upgrades in the APIs available in the case of the older SuccessFactors API and the OData API as well as providing an API to acquired parts of the platform (i.e. Learning from the Plateau acquisition).
+We're actually just happy there is now an API to retrieve learning data as this used to be a huge bug bear when I worked at SuccessFactors on the Workforce Analytics product.
+The only SF product I know of right now that doesn't have the ability to extract from an API is Recruiting Marketing (RMK) from the jobs2web acquisition, hopefully, this changes in the future.

-I used to hate working with SuccessFactors data when we had to deal with flat files, and RDF's but with the API integration in place we can be up and running with a new SuccessFactors customer in a few hours and be confident all customizations are present.
+Full disclosure, I used to hate working with SuccessFactors data when we had to deal with flat files and RDFs, but with the API integration in place, we can be up and running with a new SuccessFactors customer in a few hours and be confident all customizations are present.

 Another option - Integration Center

 I haven't spoken here about the new Integration Center release from earlier last year as we haven't used it ourselves and only have anecdotal evidence from what we've read.
 It looks like you could get what you need using the Integration Center and deliver the output to your warehouse.
-You will obviously need to build each of the outputs for the integration which may take a lot of time but the data structure from what i can tell looks solid for staging into an analytics framework.
-There is likely a lot of tables to extract and maintain though, we currently run around 400+ tables for a successfactors customer and model these into an analytics ready model.
-If anyone has used the Integration Center in an analytics deployment please feel free to comment below or reach out and i would be happy to host your perspective here.
+You will obviously need to build each of the outputs for the integration which may take a lot of time but the data structure from what I can tell looks solid for staging into an analytics framework.
+There are likely a lot of tables to extract and maintain though, we currently run around 400+ tables for a SuccessFactors customer and model these into an analytics-ready model.
+If anyone has used the Integration Center in an analytics deployment please feel free to comment below or reach out and I would be happy to host your perspective here.

 Oracle HCM Cloud (Fusion)